Adopt a Dog

 STEP 2 – VISIT THE SANCTUARY AND TAKE THE DOG FOR A WALK

 If you see a dog that you think you might like to adopt, your next step will be to visit us any day between 10 a.m. and 4 p.m.
 The dog staff will be pleased to meet you and help you with advice and information about the dogs.
-At this stage we recommend that you book in for a training class so you can take the dog for a walk and get to know each other.
-The class is a simple instructive session for correct use of the lead and handling of the dog and also ensures consistency with the training we give all our dogs here at Bleakholt.
+We always recommend that you take a dog you like for a walk so please bring address ID with you so you can register with us.
 Please note that dog walking is only possible between 10 a.m. and 3 p.m.

 This site is kept as up to date as possible, but you will need to check that the dog has not yet been reserved when you visit the sanctuary.

-There are a few situations that would cause us to decline the offer of a new home for one of our dogs and these are:
+There are a few situations that could cause us to decline the offer of a new home for one of our dogs and these are: